Power relief plan heads to the Senate

 Independent MP Andrew Wilkie also supported a windfall tax on energy companies who were “shamelessly profiteering” off the war in Ukraine and soaring prices, at the expense of Australian consumers.

-An amendment from independent Monique Ryan requiring the government to explain how they reached their proposed price cap was also voted down.
+An amendment from independent Monique Ryan requiring the government to explain how it reached its proposed price cap was also voted down.

-He urged MPs to choose to help Australians who are being confronted with “unsustainable, unacceptable” energy price rises by supporting the proposal.
+He urged MPs to choose to help Australians who were facing “unsustainable, unacceptable” energy price rises by supporting the proposal.

 “Without intervention, next financial year retail gas prices are expected to increase by a further 20 per cent and electricity prices by a further 36 per cent,” he told parliament.